pybm/projects/README.md

 I had this idea from early 90s when I was experimenting this training technique by doing 1 exercise for 5 min then rest for 1 min, back then the only efficient way was by timing with an electronic watch that required manual programming after each interval.
 These few lines of codes can be actually developed into a really useful phone app.
 Two example that can be use in are sport and cooking.

-#4   My fourth project is a simple task manger that needs a little bit more work.
+#4   My fourth project is a simple task manger.

 #5   This project is a raw representation of galaxies in the universe.
 Using tree variable and the normal distribution with mean at 10 and standard deviation at 100, we have a 3d plot with 1000 galaxies for each axis.
 Simple project but impactful.